 Danielle Russell is a slight, soft-spoken female blacksmith who turns 23 years old this month.
 She runs the Lockhart Ironwork workshop in Logan, Ohio with her stepfather.
-Compared with her stepfather and other male blacksmith, her age and appearance makes herself looks not much like a blacksmith with over 5 years professional experience.
-But in fact, she started being a helper for the Lockhart workshop since she was 13 years old and has been training for 7 years to be a capable smith.
-The experience of being trained as a blacksmith not only influences Danielle’s future but also brings one big adjustments to the craft that other male blacksmith learned as a young man: “You give a man a hammer, and he’ll do what a man does: He’ll wind up and smash as hard as he can.
+Compared with her stepfather and other male blacksmiths, her age and appearance make herself looks not much like a blacksmith with over five years of professional experience.
+However, she started being a helper for the Lockhart workshop since she was 13 years old and has been training for seven years to be a capable smith.
+The experience of being trained as a blacksmith not only influences Danielle’s future but also brings one significant adjustments to the craft that other male blacksmith learned as a young man: “You give a man a hammer, and he’ll do what a man does: He’ll wind up and smash as hard as he can.
 And the piece is going to end up ruined and back in the fire.”
-She knows that she doesn't have to be strong to do this, as long as she has her tools and mind.
+She knows that she doesn't have to be physically strong to do this since blacksmithing is more about control.